awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

 # Using a PostgreSQL Database as a Source for AWS DMS<a name="CHAP_Source.PostgreSQL"></a>

 You can migrate data from one or many PostgreSQL databases using AWS DMS \(AWS DMS\)\.
 With a PostgreSQL database as a source, you can migrate data to either another PostgreSQL database or one of the other supported databases\.
-AWS DMS supports a PostgreSQL version 9\.3 database as a source for on\-premises databases, databases on an EC2 instance, and databases on an Amazon RDS DB instance\.
+AWS DMS supports a PostgreSQL version 9\.4 database as a source for on\-premises databases, databases on an EC2 instance, and databases on an Amazon RDS DB instance\.

 You can use SSL to encrypt connections between your PostgreSQL endpoint and the replication instance\.
 For more information on using SSL with a PostgreSQL endpoint, see [Using SSL With AWS Database Migration Service](CHAP_Security.SSL.md)\.

+For a homogeneous migration from a PostgreSQL database to a PostgreSQL database on AWS, the following is true:

++ JSONB columns on the source are migrated to JSONB columns on the target\.

++ JSON columns are migrated as JSON columns on the target\.

++ HSTORE columns are migrated as HSTORE columns on the target\.

+For a heterogeneous migration with PostgreSQL as the source and a different database engine as the target, the situation is different\.
+In this case, JSONB, JSON, and HSTORE columns are converted to the AWS DMS intermediate type of NCLOB and then translated to the corresponding NCLOB column type on the target\.
+In this case, AWS DMS treats JSONB data as if it were a LOB column\.
+During the full load phase of a migration, the target column must be nullable\.

-AWS DMS supports change data capture \(CDC\) for PostgreSQL tables with primary keys; if a table does not have a primary key, the WAL logs do not include a before image of the database row and AWS DMS cannot update the table\.
+AWS DMS supports change data capture \(CDC\) for PostgreSQL tables with primary keys\.
+If a table doesn't have a primary key, the write\-ahead logs \(WAL\) don't include a before image of the database row and AWS DMS can't update the table\.

 AWS DMS supports CDC on Amazon RDS PostgreSQL databases when the DB instance is configured to use logical replication\.
 Amazon RDS supports logical replication for a PostgreSQL DB instance version 9\.4\.9 and higher and 9\.5\.4 and higher\.